 Dir: Jose Padilha

-Any critic who tells you that they walk into every movie totally unbiased is either a liar or, ironically, Robocritic (probably a liar).
+Any critic who tells you that they walk into every movie totally unbiased is a liar.
 I certainly did not walk into the 2014 remake/reboot/redux of Robocop with a completely open mind.
 Not only is the director of the original, Paul Verhoeven, one of my favourite filmmakers, I consider Robocop his masterpiece and it has a spot in my Top 20.

 I've followed the news and the trailers for this film with trepidation and, frankly, pessimism, and was surprised when the first reviews came out and were generally positive.
 I still am, for the most part, but I can't deny that while it never becomes the film that I can see it might have been, there are flashes of promise and interesting ideas throughout this film and that it does, for the most part, attempt to come up with a genuinely new vision of what is now an iconic property.